 Under the acquisition method, the assets acquired, liabilities assumed, and consideration transferred are measured at their acquisition-date fair values.
 Components of non-controlling interests are measured at the present ownership instruments' proportionate share in the recognized amounts of the acquiree's identifiable net assets.
-If applicable, the excess or deficiency of the fair value of net assets acquired versus consideration paid is recognized as a gain on the business combination or as goodwill on the consolidated statement of financial position, respectively.
-Acquisition-related costs incurred to effect a business combination are expensed in the period incurred, with the exception of the costs to issue debt or equity securities.
+If applicable, the excess or deficiency of the fair value of net assets acquired versus consideration paid is recognized as a gain on the business combination or as goodwill on the consolidated statements of financial position, respectively.
+Acquisitionrelated costs incurred to effect a business combination are expensed in the period incurred, with the exception of the costs to issue debt or equity securities.
+Measurement period adjustments are adjustments that arise from additional information obtained during the "measurement period", which cannot exceed one year from the acquisition date, about facts and circumstances that existed at the acquisition date.

-For the period from April 14, 2020 (date of formation) to December 31, 2020 (Tabular amounts expressed in thousands of Canadian dollars except where indicated)
+For the year ended December 31, 2021 and the period from April 14, 2020 (date of formation) to December 31, 2020 (thousands of Canadian dollars except where indicated)